eaindra-wp/hackzurich2021/README.md

     * [user_profile_details.csv](./user_profile_details.csv)  --> Here, the health-related details of each signed up user will be saved in this .csv file.
     * [user_signup_details.csv](./user_signup_details.csv) --> Here, the sign-up and log-in credentials of the user will be saved.

+### Pre-requisites
+You will need to install python packages like `Tensorflow`, `Flask` via `pip` to run this application successfully.
+More information to host and run this Flask application can be found here: https://flask.palletsprojects.com/en/2.0.x/